Frequently Asked Questions

 7 Does my child have to take any kind of entrance exam?

-- Teaching will be in English and so your child will be only be offered a place at the School if their level of English language is adequate.
+- Teaching is in English and so your child will be only be offered a place at the School if their level of English language is adequate.
 Your child will be required to take an assessment in English to ascertain their level.
-If your child is close to the required standard you will be advised to enrol them in English classes over the summer prior to the opening of the School.

 8 Which curriculum will students follow at the School?